greg-raven/Uncommon-Sense/_posts/2010-06-14-the-best-security-for-liberty.md

 ---
-title: 'The best security for liberty'
+title: "The best security for liberty"
 layout: post
 categories:
 - knowledge